nolink/Ravencoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [RavenTalk](https://carrottalk.org/) forums, in the [Development & Technical Discussion board](https://carrottalk.org/index.php?board=6.0).
+* Discuss on the [CarrotTalk](https://carrottalk.org/) forums, in the [Development & Technical Discussion board](https://carrottalk.org/index.php?board=6.0).
 * Discuss project-specific development on #carrot-core-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=carrot-core-dev).
-* Discuss general Raven development on #carrot-dev on Freenode.
+* Discuss general Carrot development on #carrot-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=carrot-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)